 Trout is seared in a hot cast-iron skillet for the ultimate crisp-skinned texture.
-The sauce is made in the same pan, so you don’t loose a single flavor from the trout.
+The sauce is made in the same pan, so you don’t lose a single flavor from the trout.

 This is just one recipe Chris shares in his book FIRE & SMOKE: A Pitmaster’s Secrets.

-Wait 3 minutes for the pan to cool slightly.
-Add the remaining 6 tablespoons butter and cook until the butter starts to brown, about 30 seconds.
+- Wait 3 minutes for the pan to cool slightly.
+Add the remaining 6 tablespoons of butter and cook until the butter starts to brown, about 30 seconds.